rolfmorel/libspacemouse/README.md

 * libudev
     * udev deamon, `udevd`, to actually generate the connect/disconnect events
 * Linux kernel's `evdev` module.
-This module is ditributed with all major distributions.
+This module is distributed with all major distributions.